stevensblueprint/react-workshop/README.md

 # Pokemon Example

-Here we will call the free the pokemon api get demonstrate how we can render some
+Here we will call the free the pokemon api get demonstrate how we can render some pokemon data.
+We'll create our own component and map over the returned data to render it all